UKFELs/puffinDocs/sections/overview.md

 Due to the nature of the code, and the likely use cases for such a code, we have attempted to create a resource which is a flexible tool for numerical scientific research, while still containing enough 'realistic'  components to enable reasonable modelling of a current or future facility.

-## Code Description
+## Code Language

 Puffin is written in modern Fortran, using MPI and OpenMP.
+It scales well up to many thousands of cores, but smaller runs, in 1D or periodic mode, can usually be run locally.

 ## How to Install